mvadari/XRPL-Standards/xls-transaction-auth.md

 ## 1. Overview

 We propose:
-* Creating a `TransactionAuth` ledger object.
+* Creating a `AccountPermission` ledger object.
-* Creating a `TransactionAuth` transaction type.
+* Creating a `AccountPermissionSet` transaction type.

 We also propose modifying the transaction common fields.

-This feature will require an amendment, tentatively titled `featureTransactionAuth`.
+This feature will require an amendment, tentatively titled `featureAccountPermission`.

 ### 1.1.
 Basic Flow